taroooyan/bg-wiki/Nano-Operation-Manual.md

 Nano Operation Manual Outline
 version July 23 2013

 Opening info: What's the Nano for?
-What can you do with it?
+What can you do with it? [add text]

 Quickstart guide
       Base this on the guide done for Hong Kong